 Many couples that are considering a second wedding understand the impractical amounts of debt that is incurred for a large traditional wedding and how it can create a burden on a couple that is starting a new life together, they learned with their first marriage.
 An elopement allows a more intimate location with less people in attendance so there are many more venue options.
 You can make it into a wedding/honeymoon when you choose a ceremony location that has nearby lodging and plenty of recreational activities.

-This can also include international elopement locations.
+This can also include international elopement locations, throw wedding etiquette completely out the window!
 Most couples that go this route will choose to have the legalities of their union taken care of at their county courthouse before or after their official ceremony when they decide to elope abroad.

 Couples celebrating a second wedding now come with the understanding and experience that certain things on a wedding day just don’t matter to them.
 Whether it be a massive bedazzled wedding cake or precise color scheme of their guest’s outfit.
 The details can be overwhelming, and simplification is a common theme to the couple for their second wedding.
 Micromanaging wedding details isn’t a major concern for bride’s for their second wedding.
 It’s more common that they want the day to reflect the expression of individualism of their relationship while creating joyous memories.